-Brighton & Hove will host it's first climate assembly this autumn.
+Brighton & Hove hosts it's first climate assembly this autumn.

 The virtual gathering of citizens from the city includes 50 people chosen to represent the diversity of our communities.
-The assemby will take on the exciting challenge of coming up with ideas and actions to combat and lessen the impact of climate change and meet Brighton & Hove City Council’s target of being carbon neutral by 2030.
+The assembly takes on the exciting challenge of coming up with ideas and actions to combat and lessen the impact of climate change and meet Brighton & Hove City Council’s target of being carbon neutral by 2030.

-The climate assembly will be designed and facilitated by an independent organisation experienced in delivering deliberative engagement processes like citizens' assemblies.
+The climate assembly is designed and facilitated by an independent organisation experienced in delivering deliberative engagement processes like citizens' assemblies.

-The primary focus of the first climate assembly will be on transport - and the council have pledged that they will use recommendations to decide how to make transport work for everyone in the city, reduce carbon emissions and address the climate emergency.
+The primary focus of the first climate assembly is transport - and the council has pledged they will use recommendations to decide how to make transport work for everyone in the city, reduce carbon emissions and address the climate emergency.
 As one of the city’s biggest sources of carbon emissions, transport is always a controversial subject sparking much debate so the assembly will have the opportunity to hear from engaging expert speakers and discuss the issues involved with facilitators.

-The climate assembly will take place over 5 sessions on:
+The climate assembly takes place over 5 sessions September to November.

-An independent advisory board of 15 volunteer experts and activists will support the climate assembly.
-Together with the council they will ensure there is a diverse selection of speakers to present information to the assembly.
-These will include policy experts, campaigners and local stakeholders.
+An independent advisory board of 15 volunteer experts and activists support the climate assembly.
+Together with the council, they ensure there is a diverse selection of speakers to present information to the assembly.
+These include policy experts, campaigners and local stakeholders.

 Getting involved with the work of the climate assembly

 Everyone will have the opportunity to contribute views, suggestions and actions on how to make the city carbon neutral by 2030 even if they are not on the assembly or giving evidence to it.

 Alternatively, send an email to email@example.com or write to Carbon2030, Hove Town Hall, Room 166, Norton Road, Hove, BN3 3BQ.